Luke Gifford: Dallas Cowboys

 Gifford was signed by the Dallas Cowboys as an undrafted free agent after the 2019 NFL draft on April 30.
-He suffered a left high ankle sprain in the first preseason game against the San Francisco 49ers, after making one interception, one tackle and one pass breakup.
-Even though he was injured, the Cowboys protected his player rights by keeping him on the regular season roster.
-He returned to action in Week 6 against the New York Jets and was focused on playing special teams.
-In Week 9, he had 3 special teams tackles against the New York Giants.
+He suffered a left high ankle sprain in the first preseason game against the San Francisco 49ers, after making an interception, a tackle, and a pass deflection.
+Even though he was injured, the Cowboys protected Gifford's player rights by keeping him on the regular season roster.
+Gifford returned to action in Week 6 against the New York Jets and was focused on playing special teams.
+Three weeks later, he had three special teams tackles against the New York Giants.
 In Week 15 against the Los Angeles Rams, Gifford suffered a fractured left arm while covering a punt return and was ruled out for the remainder of the season.
 He was placed on injured reserve on December 17.
-He appeared in 6 games and was declared inactive for 8 contests during the season.
-He tied for fourth on the team with 6 special teams tackles.
+He appeared in six games and tied for fourth on the team with six special teams tackles.

-In 2020, he appeared in 8 games, playing mostly on special teams.
+In 2020, Gifford appeared in eight games, playing mostly on special teams.
 He was declared inactive for the season opener with a hamstring strain.
-On November 24, he was suspended two games by the NFL for violating the league's policy on performance-enhancing drugs, forcing him to sit in Week 12 and Week 13.
-Although he was reinstated from suspension on December 9, the club opted to declared him inactive for 2 additional games.
-He finished second on the team with 7 special teams tackles.
+On November 24, Gifford was suspended two games by the NFL for violating the league's policy on performance-enhancing drugs, forcing him to sit in Week 12 and Week 13.
+Although Gifford was reinstated from suspension on December 9, the club opted to declared him inactive for two additional games.
+He finished second on the team with seven special teams tackles.

-In 2021, he appeared in 16 games as a backup linebacker and was tied for second on the team with 5 special teams tackles.
-He also had 6 defensive tackles (one for loss).
-He blocked his first career punt against the New England Patriots.
-He had a career-high 3 defensive tackles in the season finale against the Philadelphia Eagles.
-He was declared inactive for the season opener.
+In 2021, Gifford appeared in 16 games as a backup linebacker and was tied for second on the team with five special teams tackles.
+He also had six defensive tackles (one for loss).
+Gifford blocked his first career punt against the New England Patriots.
+He had a career-high three defensive tackles in the season finale against the Philadelphia Eagles.
+Gifford was declared inactive for the season opener.

 On March 21, 2022, Gifford re-signed with the Cowboys on a one-year contract.
 He appeared in 16 games as a backup linebacker and led the team with a career-high 12 special teams tackles.
-He also had 5 defensive tackles and one forced fumble.
-He had a career-high 5 special teams tackles and one fumble recovery against the Green Bay Packers.
-He tallied 2 special teams tackles and one forced fumble against the Minnesota Vikings.
+Gifford also had five defensive tackles and a forced fumble.
+He had a career-high five special teams tackles and one fumble recovery against the Green Bay Packers.
+Gifford tallied two special teams tackles and a forced fumble against the Minnesota Vikings.
 He missed the third game against the New York Giants with a hamstring injury.